-The Board of Directors of Glacier has fixed , 1998 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting.
+The Board of Directors of Glacier has fixed May 27, 1998 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting.
 Only those stockholders of record as of the close of business on that date will be entitled to vote at the Annual Meeting or at any adjournment of such meeting.

-By Order of the Board of Directors

-Michael J. Blodnick Secretary
+By Order of the Board of Directors /s/ MICHAEL J. BLODNICK Michael J. Blodnick Secretary

-, 1998 Kalispell, Montana
+June 5, 1998 Kalispell, Montana